KhronosGroup/glTF/specification/README.md

 ### glTF.nodes

-A dictionary object of [`node`](#reference-node)s in the node hierarchy.
+A dictionary object of [`node`](#reference-node) objects in the node hierarchy.
 The name of each node is an id in the global glTF namespace that is used to reference the node.

 * **Type**: `object`
 * **Required**: No, default: `{}`